brentthayer1/capstone1/README.md

 ## Description

 - I am seeking a better understanding of how different attributes of a song correlate to each other.
-- I plan to do a comparative analysis on attribute's rankings using the Spearman Correlation testing method.
+- I plan to do a comparative analysis on attributes' rankings using the Spearman Correlation testing method.
 - After looking through the data initially, there are a few key attributes that I really want to explore.
 I am most interested in seeing the correlation between popularity and loudness.
 My hypothesis going into this is that a louder song is more popular.
 I am curious as to how to put a number on this correlation though.
 My secondary hypothesis is that a song's length has an impact on popularity as well.
 Given the short attention span of the general population, I would assume that a shorter song length would increase the popularity to some degree.

 ## Data Source